geostyler/geostyler-beginner-workshop/workshop/edit-ui/preview.md

 The `PreviewMap` component displays a created style in the map.

-In order to to so, the component expects a `style` property that contains the GeoStyler style to display.
+In order to do so, the component expects a `style` property that contains the GeoStyler style to display.

 To get the style edited in the `Style` component, we use the `onStyleChange` method and store the style in a state-variable.